SotirisKav/SotirisKav/README.md

 # About Me:
 👋 Hello, I'm Sotiris!

 I'm a 4th-year Electrical & Computer Engineering undergraduate student at the National Technical University of Athens (NTUA).
-My primary focus is on **Software Development, Computer Systems, and Computer Networks**.
+My primary focus is on **Software Development, Computing Systems, and Computer Networks**.

 I am passionate about building reliable, scalable software and understanding how complex systems work together.
 I enjoy designing and implementing solutions that oftentimes include AI integration and solve real-world problems.